santoshsankar/ssankarblog/content/posts/plansForTheNewDTEW.md

 I highly recommend [Digital Ocean](https://www.digitalocean.com/?refcode=4326c62c8117) to anyone looking to make the switch... yes I do benefit if you use my referral.

-So now that this major strategic transition is down with, what's next?
+So now that this major strategic transition is done with, what's next?

 1. Make sure there is quality content shared on a consistent basis
 2. Fire up Disqus for commenting